NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousIntegration.rst

    .. code-block:: bash

       az login

 #.
-Export the identifier of the subscription which contains the nRF Asset Tracker resources:
+Export the identifier of the subscription that contains the nRF Asset Tracker resources:

    .. parsed-literal::
       :class: highlight

       export SUBSCRIPTION_ID="*subscription id*"

 #.
-Make sure that you have enabled the right subscription by using the following commands:
+Make sure that you have enabled the correct subscription by using the following commands:

    .. code-block:: bash